Please select your state

 so that we can show you the most relevant content.

 Ryan P. Mulvey has worked as policy counsel at Americans for Prosperity Foundation since December 2019.
-He previously worked as Counsel as Cause of Action Institute and continues to volunteer in that position.
+He previously worked as Counsel as Cause of Action Institute (2013-2019) and continues to volunteer in that position.
 Ryan’s practice touches on various aspects of government oversight, civic engagement, and administrative and constitutional law.
-He regularly lectures on federal government transparency matters and litigates cases under the Freedom of Information Act and Administrative Procedure Act.
-Ryan has provided amicus support at the district court, appellate court, and Supreme Court levels on various matters; as a policy expert, he has advised congressional staff about FOIA reform and cutting-edge transparency issues.
+He regularly lectures on government transparency matters and litigates cases under the Freedom of Information Act and Administrative Procedure Act.
+Ryan has helped to prosecute state public records requests, too, and provided amicus support at various levels of state and federal courts, including the Supreme Court, on various matters.
+As a policy expert, he regularly advises congressional staff about FOIA reform and cutting-edge transparency issues.